boffinHouse/rawblock/tutorials/js/01-basic-module.md

     This can be realized using the `trigger` method.
 The method accepts an event name as also a detail object for further event specific information.
 The event name is automatically prefixed by the component name (jsName).
 If a component only has one state that changes or one state can be seen as the main state the component should dispatch a `changed` state.

     In case no event name is given, `trigger` will automatically generate this `changed` state event prefixed by the component name.
 (In our case `"slimheaderchanged"`.)

+    In case you are using a `*Raf` method to alter your DOM, your `trigger` call is not done in a rAF method and you want to dispatch the event after the DOM changes are done you can use the method `this.triggerRaf`.

 2.  rawblock allows you to define how state classes are defined (prefixed by `is-`, `modifier__` etc.).
     To support this feature we need to use `rb.$.fn.rbToggleState` instead of `classList.toggle`.